Down Will Come Baby: Plot

 Marcus is grateful when Dorothy agrees to stay over with Robin while he and Leah are out of town.
 While staying over, Dorothy's overbearing conduct gets on Robin's nerves.
 When the latter tries to call her mother to complain, Dorothy knocks her unconscious in a fit of rage.
 Leah and Marcus return home to find their daughter missing and they call the police after noticing blood on the doorframe.
 The worried couple convince their landlord to unlock Dorothy's barely lived-in apartment, where they find photographs of Robin's friend Amelia.
 The Garrs realize that Dorothy has been lying about her true identity, and that she is in fact the mother of Robin's deceased friend, who in turn was named after Dorothy's deceased sister.
 Meanwhile, Robin is being held captive in her late friend's bedroom by a delusional Dorothy, who believes that Robin is actually her daughter Amelia.
-Tired of waiting on the police, Leah and Marcus break into the summer camp's office, where they find out that Dorothy's real name is Gretchen McIntyre.
+Tired of waiting for the police, Leah and Marcus break into the summer camp's office, where they find out that Dorothy's real name is Gretchen McIntyre.
 They rush to Gretchen's address and arrive just in time to stop Gretchen from branding Robin with a hot iron as punishment for her disobedience.
 The police arrive shortly thereafter and Gretchen has a mental breakdown as she is taken into custody.
 On their way home, Leah announces that she is going to leave her job post in Denver to be with her family in Phoenix, much to Marcus and Robin's delight.